Table of Contents

 In some cases, applying oatmeal on the afflicted area also helps.
 It may not cure the rash completely, but it will ease the pain and irritation in the affected area.

-Applying shea butter and coconut oil is also a good option.
-By massaging either of these onto your dog's skin, you can significantly reduce the discomfort your dog is experiencing.
+Applying a small amount of shea butter or coconut oil is also an acceptable option.
+By massaging either of these into your dog’s skin, you can reduce the discomfort your dog is experiencing.
 Just make sure your dog doesn’t lick too much off or an upset stomach may result.
 If your dog’s rash isn’t going away or gets worse, talk to your vet.

 Lastly, you could discuss our CBD soothing balm for dog's with your vet.
 Cannabidiol interacts with local cannabinoid receptors in your dog's skin.
 Research is underway to determine how CBD may be able to influence skin health.
 However, a few smaller studies are available that show the potential benefits of CBD for skin issues.